 Merger vs. Acquisition

 What is a Merger vs Acquisition?

-Mergers and acquisitions both refer to the joining of two or more business entities that entails a restructuring of their corporate order.
+Mergers and acquisitions both refer to the joining of two or more business entities that entail a restructuring of their corporate order.
 They are aimed at achieving better synergies within the organization in order to increase their competence and efficiency.
 However, there are key differences between a merger vs. acquisition in terms of initiation, procedure, and outcome.

+Merger vs. Acquisition